JonnyTran/dawn-teach-math/README.md

 ```bash
 npm run dev
 ```
-Any changes made to the source code (src/) will be automatically reflected in the browser, with the link provided in the prompt.
+Open the link provided in the prompt with a browser.
+Any changes made to the source code (src/) will be automatically reflected in the browser, with the .

 ## Table of Contents